spatie/checklist-going-live/README.md

 - [ ] Check if heavy assets are cached

 ### Audits
-- [ ] Use the Chrome DevTools and perform a mobile audit (with throttling) to fix common problems.
+- [ ] Use the Chrome DevTools (in incognito mode) and perform a mobile audit (with throttling) to fix common problems.
 - [ ] Repeat with a desktop audit.

 ## 3. Check content (with an open console)